CarlosYinn/printed-traces/docs/methodology/analytical-methods.md

 Each of the 25 topics in both models was manually reviewed using the highest-probability words and the top documents.
 Five topics were excluded as OCR noise (empty or near-empty vocabulary, dominated by symbols and garbled tokens).
 The remaining 20 substantive topics were labeled at two levels:

 - **Analytic label**: a short descriptive title (e.g., "Public School Admission")
-- **Discourse label**: a longer interpretive phrase capturing the register (e.g., *"Born on This Soil": The Courtroom Battle over School Access*)

 Topics were then grouped into 9 thematic categories: